cathydutton/cathydutton.github.io/_drafts/2017-03-15-Jekyll-Gulp-and-Github.md

 date:   2017-03-15
 ---

-IF YOU REMOVE THE TIMESTAMP THE NEW PROCESS WORKS SO YOU CAN FINNISH THIS
+IF YOU REMOVE THE TIMESTAMP THE NEW PROCESS WORKS SO YOU CAN FINNISH THIS, make timestamp work in inject file!

 I spend a ridiculous amount of time updating my personal website and blog....